-The Historic Preservation Commission has determined that the proposed work is compatible with the character of the Liberty-Hill Landmark District as described in Appendix F of Article 10 of the Planning Code.
+The Historic Preservation Commission has determined that the proposed work is compatible with the character of the South End Landmark District as described in Appendix I of Article 10 of the Planning Code.

-• That the proposed project features façade alterations and additions, which are compatible with the Liberty-Hill Landmark District, since these alterations and additions maintain the historic form of the residence, do not destroy historic materials, and provide for new construction, which is compatible, yet differentiated.
+- That the proposed project features façade alterations and additions, which are compatible with the South Landmark District, since these alterations and additions maintain the historic mass and form of the existing building, do not destroy historic materials, and provide for new construction, which is compatible, yet differentiated. - That the proposed project maintains the historic character of the subject property, as defined by its character-defining features, including, but not limited to, its overall mass and form,